Shrewsbury Museum & Art Gallery

 Rhyme Around The World

 Seven Stories, The National Centre For Children's Books, presents an exhibition aimed at pre-schoolers featuring artwork by some of the most popular children's book illustrators.
-The theme is nursery rhymes from around the world, and as well as pictures there will be verses and multi-sensory experiences for the little…
+The theme is nursery rhymes - and as well as pictures there will be verses and multi-sensory experiences for the little ones to enjoy.

 A trained guide leads a circular tour of the historic town centre, which dates from medieval times and has no less than 660 listed buildings clustered in a maze of alleys known locally as shuts or passages.
 The street names - such as Dogpole, Mardol, Gullet Passage and Grope Lane - are some of the strangest in England.